Tk20 by Watermark

 - Field and Clinical Experience

-NOTE: Students must have purchased and activated their Tk20 account before being placed in any field experience.
+NOTE: All students must have purchased and activated their Tk20 account before being placed in any field experience.

 Review this guide if you are beginning practicum, residency, student teaching, internships, or other field experiences.